KhushPatibandha/vverse/README.md

 Demo Vid:
 https://drive.google.com/file/d/1r2xUqpgS7PcqhVBB6KyuuPgQMpadt29r/view?usp=drive_link

+NOTE: Upload video via form-data and not direct binary (updated after i recoreded the video)

 Assumptions:

 - Since nothing realated to user data was specified so there is no DB for users and hence i have hard coded a single static token to check for authentication.